Captain America: Civil War: Potential Evans' solo film

-The Falcon and the Winter Soldier and Captain America: New World Order
+The Falcon and the Winter Soldier and Captain America: Brave New World

 One of Marvel Studios' Disney+ miniseries, The Falcon and the Winter Soldier, was released in 2021, with Malcolm Spellman serving as head writer and Kari Skogland directing.
 It centered on Mackie's Sam Wilson / Falcon and Stan's Bucky Barnes / Winter Soldier, with Cheadle, Brühl, VanCamp, and Kasumba reprising their roles as James "Rhodey" Rhodes, Helmut Zemo, Sharon Carter, and Ayo, respectively, along with Georges St-Pierre as Georges Batroc from Captain America: The Winter Soldier.

-By April 2021, a fourth Captain America film was in development, which would revolve around Sam Wilson and serve as a continuation of the events of The Falcon and the Winter Soldier.
-Spellman and Dalan Musson, who was a series writer on The Falcon and the Winter Soldier, were writing the script.
-Mackie joined the film to star by that August.
-Julius Onah was chosen to direct the film in July 2022, and the film was officially announced later that month at San Diego Comic-Con as Captain America: New World Order.
-Danny Ramirez and Carl Lumbly reprise their respective roles of Joaquin Torres and Isaiah Bradley from The Falcon and the Winter Soldier, along with Tim Blake Nelson reprising his role as Samuel Sterns / Leader from The Incredible Hulk (2008), with Shira Haas appearing as Sabra.
-Harrison Ford will also appear as Thaddeus Ross, following Hurt's death in 2022.
-It is scheduled to be released on May 3, 2024.
+A fourth film, Captain America: Brave New World, was released on February 14, 2025, directed by Julius Onah, and written by Spellman, Dalan Musson (a series writer on The Falcon and the Winter Soldier), and Matthew Orton.
+It serves as a continuation of the events of The Falcon and the Winter Soldier, focusing on Sam Wilson.
+Mackie, Danny Ramirez, Carl Lumbly, and Stan reprise their respective roles of Wilson, Joaquin Torres, Isaiah Bradley, and Barnes from The Falcon and the Winter Soldier, along with Tim Blake Nelson and Liv Tyler reprising their roles as Samuel Sterns / Leader and Betty Ross from The Incredible Hulk (2008).
+Shira Haas appears as Ruth Bat-Seraph, while Harrison Ford appears as Thaddeus Ross, replacing Hurt following his death in 2022.